 El Cerrito’s open spaces, creeks, tree-covered hillsides, shared boundary with Wildcat Canyon Regional Park and other natural resources are important for many plant and animal species while also having ecological, educational, aesthetic, economic and recreational values.

 Deer, squirrels, wild turkeys and a variety of songbird are a common site around town.
 Pacific chorus frogs, crayfish, salamanders and other animals live in our watershed (creeks).
-Coyote, foxes, gophers, hawks, kestrels, owls, opossums, raccoons, snakes, skunks, turkey vultures and voles and are more often found in the hills of the City and in Wildcat Canyon.
+Coyote, foxes, gophers, hawks, kestrels, owls, opossums, raccoons, snakes, skunks, turkey vultures and moles are more often found in the hills of the City and in Wildcat Canyon.

 There are a number of resources available to assist residents living with wildlife: